wkumari/draft-wkumari-dnsop-alt-tld/README.md

       new version of this document, with only the version number changed.

+Kumari & Hoffman          Expires 17 June 2023                  [Page 7]

+Internet-Draft               Reserve ALT TLD               December 2022

    From -13 to -14:

    *  Andrew asked to be removed as co-author, due to potential perception of CoI.

-Kumari & Hoffman        Expires 20 February 2023                [Page 6]

-Internet-Draft               Reserve ALT TLD                 August 2022

    *  Erik Auerswald provided Github issues and comments re: references and grammar.